property360-2/Dreambook-Salon/documentation/phases.md

 - Admin can create inventory items and link them to services with quantities.
 - Validation prevents linking with negative quantities.
 - Frontend displays linked items inside service detail.
+- Service images can be uploaded and persist via the Cloudinary-backed media endpoint.

 ### Deliverables